davidecantoni/sass-rtl-mixin/README.md

 }
 ```

 The above piece of code is doing the magic work.
-It takes a variable $isLTR which is set by default to false, this means the content won't be printed.
+It takes a variable $isRTL which is set by default to false, this means the content won't be printed.
 If this variable is true it will print the code.

 ```scss